 - a long covered connector to one of the air carriers, and

 - on each side of this connector are escalators & moving walkways - separating A (departures) from B (arrivals) along the palmtree-lined area leading to/from the circle-shaped center (with benches) and surrounding walkway, and its 5 shorter walkways separately to/from the five gate areas 11-12, 14-15, 16A-16B, 17-18 & 19-20.

-NOTE: Dufry started in December 2016 to add over 1,100 sq.meters for new stores with the latest design features and includes complete refurbishment of its main duty-free shop at the international terminal side.
-Upon completion, the store will offer an extensive range of beauty, liquor, tobacco & confectionary items, clothing, watches & jewellery.
-A 35 sq.meter fashion shop with beach- & surf-wear will be at the arrivals area, while Hudson news & convenience shop will be in the boarding area.
-By summer 2017 its new stores include a 180 sq.meter duty-free & duty-paid shop located in the regional terminal and also offering clothing & luxury accessories.
+NOTE: Dufry recently added over 1,100 sq.meters for new stores with the latest design features.
+It completed refurbishment of its main duty-free shop at the international terminal side - which offers an extensive range of beauty, liquor, tobacco & confectionary items, clothing, watches & jewellery.
+A 35 sq.meter fashion shop with beach- & surf-wear will isat the arrivals area, while Hudson news & convenience shop is in the boarding area.
+The new stores included a 180 sq.meter duty-free & duty-paid shop located in the regional terminal, also offering clothing & luxury accessories.